 Now that you have some content in place, it’s time to set up your domain.
-If you’re registering one through Jimdo, fill out the registration form by logging in to your site and navigating to Settings > Email and Domain Management > Registration Form.
-Once you fill out the form, keep an eye on your email for the confirmation email to finalize the registration.
+If you’re registering one through Jimdo, log into your site and fill out the registration form.
+Then keep an eye on your email for the confirmation message to finalize the registration.
 If you already have your own domain, you can use it with your Jimdo site by following this easy domain guide.

 3. Fill out your SEO settings

 Now you’re ready to start filling out the SEO settings for your website.
 These behind-the-scenes settings send a message to search engines and tell them more about what’s on each page.
 They’ll also dictate how your pages appear in search results.

 Start by adding your Site Title.
 The Site Title is text that appears on the browser’s tabs that has a bit of information about your site.
 This will appear on all pages, and should be used for something basic like your company’s name.
 You’ll also have a chance to choose some relevant keywords to describe your site.

 4. Tell Google to index your site

 Now that your website has a domain, some basic content, and your SEO settings filled out, it’s time to let search engines know you’re up and running.
 Normally, new sites can take weeks or even months to show up on Google.
 You can speed up this process by submitting your URL via this link: https://www.google.com/webmasters/tools/submit-url